 How Does Epilepsy Affect My Daily Life?

 Every area of a person's life and daily experiences are impacted by epilepsy.
 This neurological disease called epilepsy causes unpredictable episodes that could be of any severity.
 It can have an impact on all parts of a person's life and the lives of our family members.
-This can include medication effects, mood disorders, memory issues, stress, and medical costs – to name a few.
+This can include medication effects, mood issues, memory issues, stress, and medical costs – to name a few.

 Epilepsy affects my daily life and my family